 Cuba boasts beautiful beaches to soak up some sunshine, from Playas del Este near Havana, where the locals play, to exclusive island resorts like Cayo Coco.
-Santa Maria offers soft sand and turquoise waters just 20 minutes from Havana, whilst Playa Ancón near Trinidad, and Playa las Tumbas on the Guanhacabibes Peninsula, a UNESCO biosphere, are both picture-perfect.
+Santa Maria offers soft sand and turquoise waters just 20 minutes from Havana, while Playa Ancón near Trinidad, and Playa las Tumbas on the Guanhacabibes Peninsula, a UNESCO biosphere, are both picture-perfect.

 Canter through the Cuban countryside

 Saddle up and gallop through the scenic sugarcane fields around Trinidad and the Valle de Ingenios, or the hills, tobacco fields and valleys of Pinar del Río.
-At the likes of Rancho La Guabina, adults can try their hand at playing cowboy with lasso lessons, whilst Kids love pony rides offered at bigger Havana parks like Parque Almendares.
+At the likes of Rancho La Guabina, adults can try their hand at playing cowboy with lasso lessons, while Kids love pony rides offered at bigger Havana parks like Parque Almendares.

 Climb Torre de Manaca Iznaga for views over history